Mosonmagyaróvár: History

 In 1683, the new castle was helpless against the retreating Turkish army, which had been repulsed again at Vienna.
 Both Moson and Magyaróvár were set ablaze.
 Though the town archives were now completely destroyed, the damage was repaired more quickly this time around, at least quickly enough to allow Rákóczi to use the castle as a base during his war for independence from the Habsburgs.
 In 1721, after the revolution was crushed, the castle at Magyaróvár lost its strategic importance, and all military materiel was transferred to Bratislava.
 However, the town prospered greatly after the war, with the establishment of new guilds, a town doctor, and the Piarist school.
 The Austrian government wished to limit the independence of the town, but the people were able to hold on to a degree of autonomy; an agreement to this effect was signed in 1796 after delegates had been sent to Vienna and Buda.
 In 1809, Napoleon's army demanded the town's provisions for his wars of conquest, and although this impoverished the people, they saved the town from destruction.

 During the revolution of 1848, Magyaróvár and Moson both contributed to the fight for independence.
 On 23 October of that year, Kossuth Lajos made a recruitment speech in the town.
 The regiments skirmished with the Austrian troops but were sorely defeated.
 For the rest of the 19th century, the towns continued to grow.
 Factories, hospitals, schools, and other social institutions were established.
 In 1855, a railway station was built on the line from Győr to Bruck an der Leitha.
 This was a time of relative peace.
+In 1881 the town of Moson had 4,903 inhabitants, of which 3,583 were ethnic Germans and 933 Hungarians, meanwhile Magyaróvár had 3,427 inhabitants, made up by 2,125 Germans and 998 Hungarians.
 By 1908 there was already talk of unifying the two towns.

 During the First World War, the Austrians maintained an armory in Magyaróvár.
 As a consequence of the Treaty of Trianon, most of Moson county was lost to non-Hungarian lands and all signs of the Habsburg rule were destroyed.
 What followed was another period of peace, during which time Moson and Magyaróvár were administratively unified as Mosonmagyaróvár.
 However, cultural differences, and even rivalry, were to persist well into the later twentieth century.
 During the Second World War, unemployment plummeted and the town's industry prospered.
 The town did not suffer much damage during the war; in 1946, its significant German population was deported.
 In 1948 bus services were created.
 During the later 1940s most of the town's institutions were nationalized by the communist regime.
 As many as 50 protesting civilians were killed during the revolution of '56, and the town was slow to recover.
 During the communist years, a new "town center" was developed between the existing Medieval centers of Moson and Magyaróvár, and there was significant development, including the opening of a university, new schools, and other public projects.